rgalljamov/learn2walk/README.md

 - `graphs/` contains the processed monitoring data of different policies during training that were logged to Weights & Biases.

-### Supplemental videos
+### Supplementary videos

-- Main video for the IROS 2021 Submission is located in the `media` folder
+- Main video for the ICRA 2022 Submission is located in the `media` folder
-- Videos of the walking gait recorded using different action spaces can be found in `media/videos_action_spaces` and in the folder in the [following Google Drive Folder](https://drive.google.com/drive/folders/1m-A7gxOcjN1_ZeDBMGs1AZ6Khp1Ebrjv?usp=sharing)
+- Videos of the walking gait recorded using different action spaces can be found in `media/videos_action_spaces` and in the [following Google Drive Folder](https://drive.google.com/drive/folders/1m-A7gxOcjN1_ZeDBMGs1AZ6Khp1Ebrjv?usp=sharing)

-### Questions
+### Questions?

 Please contact [Rustam Galljamov](mailto:rustam.galljamov@gmail.com) in case you have any questions regarding the code.